 Fortunately I wasn't deep into The Ramble and I was able to make my way to an area near Bow Bridge.
-However, unfortunately, I did not have an umbrella or a bag to protect my camera from the torrents of rain so I took off my hat and wrapped it around my camera.

 The rain was bone chilling, which can be welcoming on a summer day, but not when one has a summer cold.

 Near to the bridge a food and beverage vendor who introduced himself as Muhammad, allowed us passersby to huddle under his vending umbrella.
 He also "loaned" us heavy plastic that he had on hand so we could stand under it.

 When the rain began to subside, he gave people heavy duty garbage bags to use as a cape in the event that precipitation would reoccur, which from the looks of the sky was very likely.